TivenTux/tristar-api/README.md

 # REST API for tristar solar controllers

+Useful for convenient access with smart home systems, logging, etc.

 Edit ip_tristar="ip:port" and point to your solar charger, in controller.php
 Edit controllerphppath in constants.py, to point to your webserver hosting controller.php

-Requires any webserver, pyppeteer, flask and chrome.
+Requires any webserver, pyppeteer, flask, waitress and chrome.

 Run scrape_tristar.py with cron, on the frequency you need to update the data.